In case your scooter does not fully charge up, please consider the following diagnostic steps:

 2. Keep the charger in the wall and plug into scooter (ensure the pins line up correctly - it should slide in without force).
 Light should turn red if the scooter is not fully charged.
 Check if this step changes the displayed voltage on the display.
 You can keep the scooter turned on during these diagnostic steps.

-3. remove the plug from the wall but keep it plugged into the scooter.
-Light should stay green independent of charging status.
+3. Remove the charger from the wall and plug into the scooter.
+No Light should appear independent of charging status, only one little spark can be hear (if the fuse is ok and the battery have charge).
 This step checks the connection of charger to battery.

-If 1=green, 2=does not turn red, 3=green, it is most likely that the charger is defective.
+If the charger not show any light at all it is most likely that the charger is defective.
 To be sure, measure the charger with a voltmeter.
 It should deliver 67V+ output.
 See picture.

 Let us know the results of the three steps and we will sort you out.